Rock and Roll Hall of Fame: 100 Crucial Omissions

 Warren Zevon—He’s one of the most beloved singer-songwriters of the past four decades, yet he’s been inexplicably shunned by the Hall.
 What are you waiting for?!

-For Part Two, we’ve included several worthy artists from the 1980s.
+For Part Two, we’ve included 100 more worthy artists.
 Click here.

 If you’re a new Best Classic Bands reader, we’d be grateful if you would Like our Facebook page and/or bookmark our Home page.